EyalGrinberg/Chess/GUI/README.md

 1. The game starts with white making the first move.
 2. Players alternate turns by interacting with the board.
+3. For any invalid move a relevant message will be displayed and the player will be able to try and play a legal move instead.
-3. The game continues until checkmate, draw, or resignation.
+4. The game continues until checkmate, draw, or resignation.
-4. The GUI will display messages for game-ending conditions.
+5. The GUI will display messages for game-ending conditions.

 ## Design and Class Structure